Fairview, Maleny: History

 Fairview is a lowset, four-roomed timber dwelling under the core with four rooms under the stepped-down surrounding verandahs.
 It was constructed of beech (Nothofagus sp.) cut, pit sawn and dressed on the property, for John Robert and Emily Pattemore in 1907.

-Aboriginals had long known the Maleny district, on the Blackall Range behind Nambour, as an area where the important Bunya Pine (Araucaria bidwilli) grew.
-The first Europeans to live in the district were transient timber getters who heard from local Aborigines of the huge red cedar (Toona australis) trees on the Blackall Range.
+Aboriginal people had long known the Maleny district, on the Blackall Range behind Nambour, as an area where the important bunya pine (Araucaria bidwillii) grew.
+The first Europeans to live in the district were transient timber getters who heard from local Aboriginal people of the huge red cedar (Toona australis) trees on the Blackall Range.
 While timber was cut, it was not always shifted due to the lack of roads and steepness of the terrain.
 The first non-indigenous person to settle in the area was Isaac Burgess, who took up residence on his selection on 1 January 1872; others followed in the late 1870s.
 They built their homes using pit-sawn timber from their own land.
 Pits were dug near where the trees stood and there they were sawn down to scantlings and boardings, and afterwards planed, tongued and grooved by hand as required.
 As the red cedar was cut out attention turned to the beech trees and Maleny pioneers of the timber industry include Isaac Burgess, Francis and William Dunlop, Joseph McCarthy, and JD Campbell.

 By 1886 there were sufficient people living in the district to necessitate the establishment of the Blackall Range School.
 About 1890 the area became known as Maleny, the same year that a small postal receiving office opened.
 In the late 1890s farmers in the Maleny area turned to dairying and by 1900 were sending cream by pack horse to Landsborough for railing to the Queensland Meat Export Company's Brisbane butter factory.
 The length of time it took to transport Maleny cream to Brisbane was problematic, encouraging Maleny farmers to establish their own co-operative dairy factory in 1903–04.
 The first cream was treated at the new Maleny Butter Factory on 19 December 1904.
 The factory proved very successful, and was replaced twice before closing in 1992.

 During the first decade of the 20th century the little township of Maleny grew with the dairy boom.
 An ES&A Bank was established in 1906, a hotel was built the next year, and there was a butcher and general store.
 Maleny was listed as a township in Pugh's Almanac of 1912 for the first time: the district had a population of about 510 with town businesses including auctioneer, baker, butcher, blacksmith, 2 contractors, dairy factory, hotel, plumber, saddler, sawmiller and 2 store keepers.